 Ascending the steep slope between the Ulu Camii and the citadel is a part of town where many old houses survive.
 Some of the houses are timber-framed and spread over two storeys, but others are built largely of stone, smaller in size and spread over only one floor.
 Gardens, many in a state of neglect, lie among the houses.

 Cermik, from below the citadel but above the last houses.

 It was Saturday evening and many women and children were outside enjoying the gradually cooling conditions.
 The women chatted amongst themselves or occasionally stirred large pots of food kept hot by wood-burning fires they had built in the street, and the children played games, football included.
-Some of the women were too shy to talk or, in some instances, even make eye contact, but a more assertive woman with whom I had spoken earlier invited me to consume a bowl of excellent soup made from yoghurt, bulgar, lemon and salt.
-The soup was so filling that, as well as everything I had eaten earlier in the day, I knew I would not want a proper evening meal.
-I would have loved to take a photo of the woman, aged about thirty-five, and her female companions aged about sixteen to fifty, but I was in a predominantly Sunni area where taking photos of women is still discouraged.
+Some of the women were too shy to talk or, in some instances, make eye contact, but a more assertive woman with whom I had spoken earlier invited me to consume a bowl of excellent soup made with yoghurt, bulgar, lemon and salt.
+The soup was so filling that, added to everything I had eaten earlier in the day, I knew I would not want a proper evening meal.
+I would have loved to take a photo of the woman (she was aged about thirty-five) and her female companions (they were aged about sixteen to fifty), but I was in a predominantly Sunni area where taking photos of women is still discouraged.
 Because I did not want to cause a problem, I kept my camera hidden.